SachinRupani/PuppyAdoption/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Started with android's all new jetpack compose to build UI and develop apps using new methodology.

 ## :camera_flash: Screenshots